 - Maintenance of its own library with a fine, wide-ranging collection of books

-The events and facilities of the Society are open to the general public.
+Society events are open to the general public.

 Professor Francis Haverfield, who published the first catalogue of Roman stones from Chester in the Society’s Journal